Wiselnn570/Wiselnn570.github.io/_pages/about.md

 I am currently pursuing a PhD at <a href='https://www.fudan.edu.cn/en/'>Fudan University</a> under the supervision of Prof. <a href='http://dahua.site'>Dahua Lin</a>.
 Additionally, I am an intern at the <a href='https://www.shlab.org.cn/'>Shanghai AI Laboratory</a>, where I am mentored by <a href='https://yuhangzang.github.io'>Yuhang Zang</a>.

-My research interests lie in multimodal large language models (MLLMs), video understanding, and efficient reasoning.
+My research interests lie in **multimodal large language models (MLLMs)**, **video understanding**, and **efficient reasoning**.
 I am passionate about contributing to impactful and meaningful research.
-If you're interested in my work, please feel free to reach out to me via email or WeChat (Wiselnn570o0) for potential collaboration.
+If you're interested in my work, please feel free to reach out to me via email or WeChat (Wiselnn570o0) for **potential collaboration**.